 Responsibility for cleanliness of the assigned spaces is shared by all residents assigned to the unit.
 If trash is left outside a unit, the residents of that unit will be billed a removal fee.
 In the apartment areas, the kitchen, bathroom and hallways are the responsibility of each resident residing in the apartment.
 Individuals will not be allowed to check out or will be charged an improper check out fee in instances where the common areas are not cleaned.

 Residents who contract a communicable disease and are ordered quarantined by the Student Health Services staff will be required to immediately find other lodging at their own expense until clearance to return is given by a University physician.
 Failure to comply with this policy will result in disciplinary action.
 In accordance with the FAU Student Code of Conduct, Regulation 4.007.
-There may be need for the Department of Housing and Residential Life staff to enter the unit in order to provide cleaning and charges may be assessed.
+There may be need for the Department of Housing and Residential Education staff to enter the unit in order to provide cleaning and charges may be assessed.

 CONSOLIDATION OF SPACE/VACANT SPACE